DACM Admissions Requirements

 The ability to speak, read, and understand English fluently is an important factor in admissions decisions.

 Applicants for whom English is not a native language must submit an official copy of their TOEFL score.
 Photocopies, faxes, and student copies are not acceptable.
-NOTE: Applicants to the Master of Acupuncture and Oriental Medicine must also submit an official copy of the Test of Spoken English (TSE) or the TOEFL iBT.
+NOTE: Applicants to the Doctor of Acupuncture and Oriental Medicine must also submit an official copy of the Test of Spoken English (TSE) or the TOEFL iBT.
 Testing information on TOEFL or TSE may be obtained at www.toefl.org or by writing to TOEFL, Box 899, Princeton, NJ 08504.
 SCUHS does not grant exemptions to the TOEFL or TSE requirement, regardless of an applicant’s citizenship status in the U.S., or study at another university or college taught in English.

 All applicants for whom English is not their native language will be considered for a program of study in accordance with their TOEFL/TSE score(s).
 Applicants will not be admitted without an official score on file.